-Today I encountered a rather powerful virus that automatically infects files such as index.php and .htaccess in the website directory.
+Today, I encountered a rather potent virus that automatically infects files like index.php and .htaccess in the website directory.
 After infection, the website becomes inaccessible.
 The other impacts are unclear.
-Here, I will document the virus analysis and solution.
+Here, I'll document the virus analysis and solution.

-Details of the virus:First, a large string of encrypted code is inserted into the index.php file:
+Details of the virus:First, a large chunk of encrypted code is inserted into the index.php file:

-Then, the .htaccess file is continuously modified to look like the following:
+Then, the .htaccess file is consistently altered to look like the following:

 Order allow,deny